 A traineeship is an education and training programme which incorporates work experience, preparing young people for their future careers by helping them to become 'work ready'.

-Designed for people aged 16 to 24 who don't yet have the appropriate skills or experience, traineeships provide the essential work preparation training, English, maths and work experience needed to secure an apprenticeship or employment.
+Designed for people aged 16 to 24 who don't yet have the appropriate skills or experience, traineeships provide the essential work preparation training, English, maths, digital skills and work experience needed to secure an apprenticeship or employment.

-Traineeships last anything up to a maximum of 6 months with the content tailored to the needs of the business and the individual.
+Traineeships last anything from 6 weeks to 12 months with the content tailored to the needs of the business and the individual.

 Employers are not required to pay trainees for the work placement and traineeships are exempt from the Minimum Wage.
 Young people taking part in traineeships will be undertaking education and training and some may qualify for financial support, including the 16-19 Bursary Fund.

 The government is encouraging employers to provide trainees with financial support to meet their travel or meal costs, but not all employers will comply.